10 Best-Ever Country Tour Pranks

 Kellie Pickler Adds New Meaning to ‘Chicken Pickin'’

-The prank master met his match in country girl Kellie Pickler in 2007, during a stripped down acoustic set in North Carolina, her home state.
-Brad Paisley was singing 'Dixieland Delight,' when Pickler strolled out from back stage wearing overalls and fake hillbilly teeth and carrying a live chicken.
+The prank master met his match in country girl Kellie Pickler in 2007 during a stripped down acoustic set in North Carolina, her home state.
+Brad Paisley was singing "Dixieland Delight" when Pickler strolled out from backstage wearing overalls and fake hillbilly teeth and carrying a live chicken.
 She simply placed it on stage and walked away.
-Pickler continued to casually place chickens on stage one by one, as if nothing is unusual, while Paisley played.
+Pickler continued to casually place chickens on the stage one by one, as if nothing was unusual, while Paisley played.
 Having live poultry sauntering around on stage is certainly distracting — Paisley struggled to finish the song — but the audience didn’t seem to mind.